-In July 2022, we will take on responsibility for regulating the pre-paid funeral plans sector.
-This page is for funeral plan providers and intermediaries (those who sell funeral plans), explaining what our regulation means and how to get ready.
+On 29 July 2022, we will start regulating the pre-paid funeral plans sector.
+If you’re a funeral plan provider or intermediary (someone who sells funeral plans), find out what our regulation means and how to get ready.

 On this page: